-It is not expected that the Company's business will be materially affected in the current financial year by the renegotiation or termination of any contracts or sub-contracts, other than the settlement of the outstanding debt for the Gabbs Project (see Mineral Properties).
+It is not expected that the Company's business will be materially affected in the current financial year by the renegotiation or termination of any contracts or sub-contracts, other than the settlement of the outstanding debt for the Gabbs Project.
+Refer to the "Recent Developments" section of this AIF.